rhaifa/co-snake/README.md

 Snake with 3 'Double Speed' power ups and 2 'Double Score' power ups: the speed of the snake is X8 and the score value of food is x4

-powerup combos
+Power Up Combos<br/>
-Every time a power up of the same type is taken, the duration of the old powerup is prolonged:
+Every time a power up of the same type is taken, the duration of the old powerup is prolonged:<br/>
-Example: if a snake has 'Double Score' power up that will last one more second, and then he eats 'Double Score' powerup (that for this example will last 8 seconds), then the old 'Double Score' power up will last also 8 seconds (instead of 1)
+Example: if a snake has 'Double Score' power up that will last one more second, and then he eats 'Double Score' powerup (that for this example will last 8 seconds), then the old 'Double Score' power up will last also 8 seconds (instead of 1)<br/>